A long time ago, in 1996, Bill Gates wrote an essay named “Content is King”, Heath Evans remembered us in his article on Medium:

 As you know, personalization is a process when a system tailors itself to users’ behavior.
 You may say “OK, but the content is not a system.
 Content is not a machine.
 How do I personalize my content to meet my prospects’ behavior, characteristics, needs?
-Is there any way to personalize my content?”
+What is the way to content personalization?”

 Yes, it is.

 Think of the way you are sending messages – email campaigns, the content you use in them.
 Do you create the subject according to your prospects age and interests?
 Do you address them by your user’s first name?
-Do you adapt your content tone?
+What about adapting your content tone?
 Do you give your customer the opportunity to be the first to learn about your offers, based on his/her needs?
 What about personalizing display ads?